TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.11.md

 ---

-for [the children] being not yet born, neither having done anything good or bad, that the purpose of God according to election might stand, not of works, but of him that calleth,
+For being not yet born, neither having done anything good or bad, that the purpose of God according to election might stand, not of works, but of him who calls,